New features policy

 We're continuously improving and updating our cloud products.
 To see the latest changes that have been or are being delivered to your products, take a look at the Atlassian Cloud release notes blog.

 When a new feature or improvement is scheduled, the 'fix-for' version will be indicated in the Jira issue.
 This happens for the upcoming release only.
-We maintain roadmaps for more distant releases internally, but because these roadmaps are often pre-empted by changing customer demands, we do not publish them.
+We maintain roadmaps for more distant releases internally, but as these roadmaps can be pre-empted by changing customer demands we don't publish them.

 How Atlassian chooses what to implement